Your Scholarship Search

-- You are generally not eligible for the school specific scholarships until you have an application on file.
+- You are generally not eligible for the school-specific scholarships until you have an application on file.
 Colleges often offer general scholarships to students who have a certain GPA/ACT/Class Rank.
 You won’t know if you qualify until you apply for admissions.
+Apply.
 Apply.
 Apply.

 A completed college application includes:

 - Application fee paid or application for a fee waiver submitted

 - High School transcript sent (request transcripts for free through Xello)